-Bott & Co are the leading solicitors firm in relation to flight delay claims and they can represent you in your claim against the airline.
-They have the ability to be able to represent you in the English court of law.
+Bott & Co are the leading solicitors firm in relation to flight delay claims.
+They are able to represent you in your claim against the airline and, if necessary, in the English court of law.

 Will Bott & Co take every case to court?